milesmcc/shynet/GUIDE.md

 10. Finally, click on "Manage" in the top right of the service's page to get the tracking script code.
 Inject this script on all pages you'd like the service to track.

-### Quick Install
+### Basic Installation with Docker Compose

 > Make sure you have `docker-compose` installed.
 If not, [install it](https://docs.docker.com/compose/install/)

 1. Clone the repository.

-2. Using [this file](/TEMPLATE.env) as a template, confiure the environment for your shynet instance, and place the modified config in a file called `.env` in the root of the repository.
-Do NOT change the port number at the end, you can set the public facing port in the next step.
+2. Using [TEMPLATE.env](/TEMPLATE.env) as a template, confiure the environment for your Shynet instance and place the modified config in a file called `.env` in the root of the repository.
+Do _not_ change the port number at the end; you can set the public facing port in the next step.

-3. Replace `example.com` with your hostname, on line 2 of the `nginx.conf` file located in the root of the repository.
-Also, in the `docker-compose.yml` file, set the port number by replacing `8080` in line 38 ( `- 8080:80` ) with whatever local port you want to bind it to. \
-e.g. Set it to `- 80:80` so that your site will be available at http://hostname.
+3. On line 2 of the `nginx.conf` file located in the root of the repository, replace `example.com` with your hostname.
+Then, in the `docker-compose.yml` file, set the port number by replacing `8080` in line 38 ( `- 8080:80` ) with whatever local port you want to bind it to.
+For example, set the port number to `- 80:80` if you want your site will be available via HTTP (port 80) at `http://<your hostname>`.

-4. Launch the Shynet server for the first time by running `docker-compose up -d`. \
-If you get an error like "permission denied" or "Couldn't connect to Docker daemon", either prefix the command with `sudo`, or add your user to the `docker` group.
+4. Launch the Shynet server for the first time by running `docker-compose up -d`.
+If you get an error like "permission denied" or "Couldn't connect to Docker daemon", either prefix the command with `sudo` or add your user to the `docker` group.

 5. Create an admin user by running `docker exec -it shynet_main ./manage.py registeradmin <your email>`.
 A temporary password will be printed to the console.

-6. Set the hostname of your Shynet instance by running `docker exec -it shynet_main ./manage.py hostname <your public hostname>`, where <your public hostname> is the same you set in Step 3.
+6. Set the hostname of your Shynet instance by running `docker exec -it shynet_main ./manage.py hostname <your public hostname>`, where `<your public hostname>` is the same as the hostname you set in step 3.
 This setting affects the URL that the tracking script sends its results to, so make sure it's correct.
 (Example hostnames: shynet.example.com or example.com:8000.)

 7. Set the whitelabel of your Shynet instance by running `docker exec -it shynet_main ./manage.py whitelabel <whitelabel>`.
 While this setting doesn't affect any core operations of Shynet, it lets you rename Shynet to whatever you want.
 (Example whitelabels: "My Shynet Instance" or "Acme Analytics".)

 Your site should now be accessible at `http://hostname:port`.
-After this, you can follow steps 9-10 of the [Basic Installation](#basic-installation) guide below to get up and running.
+Now you can follow steps 9-10 of the [Basic Installation](#basic-installation) guide above to get Shynet integrated on your sites.

 ## Heroku